lowbudgetlcs/dennys/README.md

 ## Building & Running

+Before the application can run, the postgres database migration init script relies on sql files in `build/resources/migrations/`.
+These migrations are created with the `GenerateMainDatabaseMigrations` gradle task, easily accessible in the Gradle menu in Intellij.
+This task MUST be run everytime a sqldelight query or migration is changed.

+When a code change is made, deleting the container is not enough.
+You must also rebuild the docker image, which takes about a minute.

 The `Makefile` contains many useful commands to build/run this application locally, as well as quickly run the tests.

 - `make build` and `make rebuild` will build the docker image from source.